NICTA/cesium-vr/README.md

 * (optional) Plug in your VR headset.
 The code should still work even if you don't have one.
 * Start up Firefox VR and visit `http://localhost:8080`.
-* Hit Enter to make the browser fullscreen on your VR display.
+* Hit `Enter` to make the browser fullscreen on your VR display.
 * The mouse can be used on the left eye to navigate.
 Number keys take you to some pre-set locations.
-Hit `L` at any time to level the camera to the globes surface.
+Hit `L` at any time to level the camera to the globe surface.
-* The WASD keys allow horizontal movement with Q and E allowing vertical movement.
-Holding Shift speeds up all movement.
+* The `WASD` keys allow horizontal movement with `Q` and `E` allowing vertical movement.
+Holding `Shift` speeds up all movement.

 If you are having any problems, visit [mozvr.com](http://mozvr.com) to check you have correctly configured your VR device for use in Firefox VR.
 If you're still having troubles, feel free to post an issue on the GitHub repository.